creditkarma/good-influx/README.md

 time | host | pid | data* | tags
 -----|------|-----|------|-----

-* if `data.stats` exists, collect all fields within and send as numbers
+* when `config.customLogField` is specified, collect all fields within `Hoek.reach(data, customLogField)` and send as indivudual fields

 ### Ops